akaienso/hello-irony/readme.txt

 == Description ==

 This is not just a plugin, it symbolizes the waning hope and  enthusiasm of an entire generation summed up in three words sung most famously by Alanis Morrissette: Isn't it ironic?
 When activated you will randomly see a lyric from <cite>Ironic</cite> in the upper right of your admin screen on every page.
 Forked from the classic "Hello irony" plugin by Matt Mullenweg.

+If you like this, [buy me a taco](https://www.buymeacoffee.com/rmoore.dev).